 Do you have bleeding gums when you brush or floss?
 Do they look discolored or swollen?
 Do you struggle with chronic bad breath?
-Please see Dr. Jill Seguin at Milford Dental Care in Highland, MI right away.
+Please visit Milford Dental and Associates in Highland, MI right away.
 These symptoms point to gum disease.
-Dr. Sequin uses a gentle, advanced gum disease treatment techniques to get the condition under control and help you maintain improved oral and overall health for life.
+The doctors of Milford Dental and Associates use gentle, advanced gum disease treatment techniques to get the condition under control and help you maintain improved oral and overall health for life.

 Gum infection is serious!

 Hundreds of strains of oral bacteria live in your mouth.
 Certain types feed on sugars and starches remaining after you eat, multiplying very quickly.
 These pathogens create a sticky film of plaque that protects them from being washed away by saliva.
 As they eat, they produce acids that irritate soft tissues.
 Plaque hardens into tartar, irritating gums even more.

 If gingivitis is not treated promptly, it progresses to periodontitis.
 Inflammation worsens and gums pull away from teeth, allowing bacteria to attack ligaments and bone that keep teeth anchored.
 It is characterized by receding gums with exposed root areas prone to cavities.
 Without intervention, teeth loosen and fall out (or they must be extracted).